Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Melatonin can be sold as a health supplement in many countries, while others it is restrictive for medical use only.

-Melatonin is not something that just affects the brain, but the hormone is distributed throughout the body to different organs. such as the lungs, muscles, bones, reproductive system and other major organs.
+Melatonin is not something that just affects the brain.
+The hormone is distributed throughout the body to different organs such as the lungs, muscles, bones, reproductive system, and other major organs.

-The level of melatonin starts to rise later in the evening around 8 pm and reaches its peak around 3-4 am.
+The level of melatonin also starts to rise later in the evening around 8 pm and reaches its peak by 3-4 am.
 By 8 am, levels have fallen to its lowest level.

-Like other hormones in the body, this normal daily cycle can be disrupted by various things such as shift work, blue lights emitted from TV screens, phones and computers, and other health conditions.
+Like other hormones in the body, this normal daily cycle can be disrupted by things such as shift work, blue lights emitted from TV screens, phones, computers, and certain health conditions.

-Maintaining a healthy sleep cycle by avoiding things which will delay the production of melatonin during the night will help improve your ability to fall asleep earlier and to have a better night’s rest.
+Maintaining a healthy sleep cycle by avoiding things which will delay the production of melatonin during the night will help improve your ability to fall asleep earlier and let you have a better night’s sleep.